 Setting goals is the starting point of knowing where a business stands.
-It then is important to put good tracking systems in place to check in on the goals.
-Tracey Loubser, a Calxa Partner and the founder of multi-award winning business, Confident Cashflows has some tips on how to start.
+It then is important to put good tracking systems in place to check in on these business goals.
+Tracey Loubser is the founder of multi-award winning business, Confident Cashflows.
+These are her tips on how to start.
 Tracey’s experience in working for small business has provided her with the insights to help businesses.

 With Christmas on our door step, breathing a deep sigh of reflection on the past year in business is on the cards.
 And, the foundation to planning for next year.
 What was and what could have been are just some of questions we ask ourselves.
 These reflections get us ready to set up New Year’s resolution with thoughts of change and improvement.